- PAPER FUND

 Meet the Machines

 The personality is all in the patter — the math underneath is cold, mechanical, and exactly the same for every one of them.
-Think of these as the characters narrating the numbers, not the numbers themselves.
+These are the characters narrating the numbers, not the numbers themselves.

 Get a seat on the floor

-The live floor, the machine chatter, the equity curves, the benched-pod drama — it’s all behind a quick sign-up.
+The live floor, the machine chatter, the win-and-loss drama, the benched-pod soap opera — and soon, your own read-streak.
 Email and phone, one consent, you’re in.
 We send a short, occasionally funny dispatch on what the machines did and what it taught us.
 No spam, no hot tips, no “act now.”

 Free.
 Paper-trading only.
+Your calls are free predictions — no money in, no money out.
 Unsubscribe in one click — the machines won’t take it personally.